Is My Wife on Dating Apps? Here's How to Check

 Method 7: Phone Number Search

-What it does: Searches dating platforms and public databases for profiles linked to a specific phone number.
-How to do it:- Enter her phone number into a people search engine (Spokeo, BeenVerified, TruthFinder) or a dedicated dating profile search tool.
+- Enter her phone number into a people search engine (Spokeo, BeenVerified, TruthFinder) or a dedicated dating profile search tool.

 - Review results for dating platform connections.